 We'll be trialling school holiday activities for the kids in September and October.
 Details here.

 Public astronomy nights

 Mt Stromlo Observatory, in conjunction with the Canberra Astronomical Society, invite the Canberra community to attend our free, public star gazing night and lectures.
 Warm clothing is recommended and observations on the night are weather dependent.
 Please see the Mount Stromlo calendar for more info and dates.

 Make sure you check out the sky conditions at Mt Stromlo so you will know what to expect when you arrive.

-School visits begin with a 3-D astronomy movie as an introduction to the main part of the evening: a stargazing session using Stromlo's outreach telescopes.
-To complete the evening there will be a 'Question & Answer' session with professional astronomers.
+School visits begin with a 3-D astronomy movie as an introduction.
+The main part of the evening is a stargazing session using Mount Stromlo's outreach telescopes.
+To complete the evening there will be a Question & Answer session with professional astronomers.

 We currently run programs suitable for primary school students as well as Year 10, 11 and 12 physics students with group sizes between 15 and 40 students.

 For more information or to arrange a date for your school to participate please contact us by email.